State Significant Rezoning Policy

 Rezoning proposals that do not meet the criteria will continue to follow the council planning proposal process outlined in the LEP Making Guidelines.

-The department will be solely responsible for identifying sites.
+The Department will be solely responsible for identifying sites.
 Other proposals will continue to be assessed by councils as they usually are.

-The department will continue to work with councils on all proposals that are progressed under the policy.
-In accordance with the Environmental Planning & Assessment Act, the department will exhibit all rezoning proposals under the policy.
+The Department will continue to work with councils on all proposals that are progressed under the policy.
+In accordance with the Environmental Planning & Assessment Act, the Department will exhibit all rezoning proposals under the policy.
 Councils may provide comments on proposals during the exhibition.

 Rezoning proposals assessed under this policy will still need to meet statutory requirements for public exhibition.
 This ensures the community has the opportunity to review and provide feedback before a final decision is made.